 Denmark doesn’t see much sunlight, but if you need decent temperatures I’d go in May or early June.
 The crowds are still manageable and the weather won’t kill you.

 My Airbnb was phenomenal, so naturally I recommend it to all.
 It was in a great location (walking distance to Tivoli and the central station) but not so close that I felt like I was being smothered with noise and crowds.
 It’s a cute neighborhood with great cheap eats.
 Adorable room decor, too.
 It could be a hotel.

 The hosts are delightful as well.
 I could tell that my comfort was their top priority.
 I’d stay again.

 How to Get Around in Copenhagen

 DK City Pass

-Like most European tourist destinations (or just Europe in general), the transportation in Copenhagen is fantastic.
+Like most European tourist destinations, the transportation in Copenhagen is fantastic.
 Easy to understand, timely and safe for tourists.